perploug/LLMint/README.md

 ## How to use

-Library is agnostic to the test framework
+Library is agnostic to test framework, it simply needs a URL or raw html string to perform the evals, using either local or hosted LLM

 ## Features